 Both AdSense and Google Ad Exchange are critical components of a successful publishing business.
 Publishers tend to use one or both of these Google products to give advertisers access to their ad inventory and monetize it via display ads.

-AdSense is Google’s ad network where publishers can connect their ad inventory to buyers or advertisers all over the world.
+AdSense is Google’s ad network where publishers can connect their ad inventory to buyers or advertisers worldwide.
 When website visitors click on or see AdSense ads on a publisher’s site, publishers get paid a portion of the ad cost paid by advertisers.

 Publishers receive 68% of the ad cost paid by advertisers in ad revenue.
 AdSense is great for small to medium-sized publishers.